Ways To Give

 - We handle all the administrative details.

-- Your gift can be placed into an endowment that is invested over time.
+- Your gift can be placed into an endowment that is invested over time and exists in perpetuity.

 Making a bequest to your community foundation is an easy way to transfer assets to charity.
 You can decide to do it at any age by adding to an existing will or drafting a new one.
 Doing so allows you to leave a legacy to your community, while enjoying the assets you need to maintain your current lifestyle.
 Plus, you are able to distribute some or all of your assets, tax free.